uyuni-project/sumaform/modules/openstack/README.md

 ## Accessing VMs

-All machines come with avahi's mDNS configured by default on the `.tf.local` domain, and user `root` with password `linux` accessible via your SSH public key (by default `~/.ssh/id_rsa.pub`).
+All machines come with user `root` with password `linux`.
+They are also accessible via your SSH public key (by default `~/.ssh/id_rsa.pub`) if you have one.

+By default, the machines use Avahi (mDNS), and are configured on the `.tf.local` domain.
 Thus if your host is on the same network segment of the virtual machines you can simply use:
 ```
 ssh root@susemanager-suma31pg.tf.local
 ```

+If you use Avahi and are on another network segment, you can only connect using an IP address, because mDNS packets do not cross network boundaries unless using reflectors.

-Otherwise, you can look in the OpenStack admin Web UI for the floating IPs.
+Public IP addresses, called floating IPs, are output by `terraform apply` and can also be seen in the OpenStack admin Web UI.

-If you want to use a different SSH key, or mDNS does not work out of the box, or if you don't want to use mDNS, please check the README_ADVANCED.md and TROUBLESHOOTING.md files.
+If you want to use a different SSH key, please check the README_ADVANCED.md file, in section "Custom SSH keys".
+If you don't want to use mDNS, or want to forward Avahi between networks, please check that same file, in section "Disabling Avahi and Avahi reflectors".
+If mDNS does not work out of the box, please check TROUBLESHOOTING.md file, under question "How can I work around name resolution problems with `tf.local` mDNS/Zeroconf/Bonjour/Avahi names?".

-Web access is on standard ports, so `firefox <IP_HOST>` will work as expected.
+Web access is on standard ports, so `firefox <FLOATING_IP_ADDRESS>` will work as expected.
 SUSE Manager default user is `admin` with password `admin`.

+Finally, you can use the Openstack web console to access your VM.

 ## Customize virtual hardware